Mithgol/efgh/README.md

 * `messageHTML` — by default, `false`.
 It means that the HTML5 `table` is closed by its closing tag (`</table>`).
    * If `messageHTML === true`, the header (HTML5 `<table>`) is not completed and thus the returned string ends with open `tr` and `td` elements; the message's main text (in HTML) can be added after those elements and ended with `</td></tr></table>` to end the table.
 The `td` element is given the class `messageText`.
    * Also `messageHTML` can be a JavaScript string containing the message's main text (in HTML).
 In such case the string returned from `.sync()` contains the whole message (not only the header as an HTML table, but also the main text in the last row of the same HTML table).

+## CSS rules

+Three [Bootstrap](http://getbootstrap.com/) classes ('table', 'table-bordered', 'table-condensed') are assigned to the header's table.

+Two additional classes are used for EFGH purposes:

+* `inverse` — this class is assigned to individual headers (`From`, `To`, `Subj`, `FGHI URL`) and provides an inverted look (white text on dark background)

+* `avatar` — this class is assigned to the `TH` element of the avatar (user's picture) and ensures its proper display (for example, `background-size: contain`).

+CSS rules for these two EFGH classes are provided in the file `efgh.css`.
+Users of EFGH are expected to reference that file or include it in their CSS.

+HTML5 headers generated by EFGH may not be displayed properly if HTML5 representation is provided without the corresponding CSS rules (for example, in `description` elements of RSS items).

 ## Testing EFGH